Semi-local string comparison: algorithmic techniques and applications

 A classical LCS computation speedup originates from a matrix multiplication method by Arlazarov et al.\ \cite{Arlazarov+:70}, often nicknamed the ``four Russians method''.
-In this work, we call it the \emph{micro-block method}, adopting the terminology of Bille and G{\o}rtz \cite{Bille_Goertz:09}.
-The main idea of the method is to sweep the alignment dag in regular micro-blocks of a small, suitably chosen size, such that running time can be saved by precomputing all possible micro-block updates in advance.
+In this work, we call it the \emph{micro-block speedup,} adopting the terminology of Bille and G{\o}rtz \cite{Bille_Goertz:09}.
+The main idea of this method is to sweep the alignment dag in regular micro-blocks of a small, suitably chosen size, such that running time can be saved by precomputing all possible micro-block updates in advance.
 Without loss of generality, we assume that $m \leq n$.
-Using the micro-block method, Masek and Paterson \cite{Masek_Paterson:80} gave an algorithm for the (global) LCS problem running in time $O\bigpa{\frac{mn}{\log^2 n} + n}$ for a constant-size alphabet \footnote{The original algorithm by Masek and Paterson \cite{Masek_Paterson:80} runs in time $O\bigpa{\frac{mn}{\log n} + n}$ for a constant-size alphabet in the log-cost RAM model.
+By applying the micro-block speedup to the classical dynamic programming algorithm, Masek and Paterson \cite{Masek_Paterson:80} gave an algorithm for the (global) LCS problem running in time $O\bigpa{\frac{mn}{\log^2 n} + n}$ for a constant-size alphabet \footnote{The original algorithm by Masek and Paterson \cite{Masek_Paterson:80} runs in time $O\bigpa{\frac{mn}{\log n} + n}$ for a constant-size alphabet in the log-cost RAM model.
 The unit-cost RAM version of the algorithm was given in \cite{Wu+:96,Bille_Farach:08}.}.
 An alternative approach to subquadratic LCS computation was developed by Crochemore et al.\ \cite{Crochemore+:03_SIAM}.

-An extension of the micro-block subquadratic LCS algorithm to an unbounded-size alphabet, running in time $O\bigpa{\frac{mn (\log\log n)^2}{\log^2 n} + n}$, was suggested by Paterson and Dan\v c\'\i k \cite{Paterson_Dancik:94}, and fully developed by Bille and Farach-Colton \cite{Bille_Farach:08}.
+An extension of the micro-block subquadratic LCS algorithm to an alphabet of unbounded size, running in time $O\bigpa{\frac{mn (\log\log n)^2}{\log^2 n} + n}$, was suggested by Paterson and Dan\v c\'\i k \cite{Paterson_Dancik:94}, and fully developed by Bille and Farach-Colton \cite{Bille_Farach:08}.
 In this extension, a second, coarser level of alignment dag partitioning is introduced.
 The blocks of this second level, called \emph{macro-blocks}, are used for reducing the effective alphabet size, maximising the number of input string characters that fit into a machine word for each micro-block update.